Skyscanner/backpack/native/packages/react-native-bpk-component-icon/readme.md

 ### iOS installation

-The most reliable way to install the file on iOS is manually, two simple steps are required:
+The most reliable way to install the file on iOS is manually, three simple steps are required:
 1. update the `Info.plist` file by adding
     ```
     <key>UIAppFonts</key>